Publishing property value updates to Amazon DynamoDB

 -

 An Amazon account.
-If you don't have one, see Setting up an Amazon Web Services account.
+If you don't have one, see Set up an Amazon account.

 -

 A development computer running Windows, macOS, Linux, or Unix to access the Amazon Web Services Management Console.
-For more information, see Getting Started with the Amazon Web Services Management Console.
+For more information, see What is the Amazon Web Services Management Console?

 -